chloealbright/DevHiveMind/Companies/Employment Best Personal Practices.md

 2. **Expectations:** Clearly define your job expectations, responsibilities, and deliverables with your employer to ensure alignment.

+3. **Managing Requests:**
+   - Express uncertainty if a task seems beyond your expertise, suggesting another expert.
+   - Provide constructive feedback or propose an alternative if you find a proposal compelling but need adjustments.

-3. **Performance and Reviews:** Ask about your current performance and whether you are on track for your annual performance review.
+4. **Performance and Reviews:** Ask about your current performance and whether you are on track for your annual performance review.
 This helps you gauge your progress and areas for improvement.

-4. **Networking:** Establish a strong network by reaching out to professionals from various industries.
+5. **Networking:** Establish a strong network by reaching out to professionals from various industries.
 Networking is crucial for career growth and opportunities.

-5. **Maintaining Connections:** Develop strategies to stay connected with your network.
+6. **Maintaining Connections:** Develop strategies to stay connected with your network.
 Regular communication and engagement with your connections are essential.

-6. **Recommendations:** Consider seeking recommendations from individuals like Tracflo, as positive recommendations can boost your job prospects.
+7. **Recommendations:** Consider seeking recommendations from individuals like Tracflo, as positive recommendations can boost your job prospects.

-7. **Online Presence:** Ensure your profile statistics on platforms like StackOverflow are well-maintained, as they can enhance your job applications.
+8. **Online Presence:** Ensure your profile statistics on platforms like StackOverflow are well-maintained, as they can enhance your job applications.

-8. **Job Applications:** When applying for positions, consider targeting smaller companies or startups, as they may be more receptive to interviews.
+9. **Job Applications:** When applying for positions, consider targeting smaller companies or startups, as they may be more receptive to interviews.
 Apply throughout the week, but Mondays can be particularly effective.

-9. **Continuous Application:** Keep applying for jobs even if you are currently employed.
+10. **Continuous Application:** Keep applying for jobs even if you are currently employed.
 This ensures a pipeline of opportunities and connections.

-10. **Technical Interviews:** Note that Netflix typically doesn't give algorithm questions for front-end roles.
+11. **Technical Interviews:** Note that Netflix typically doesn't give algorithm questions for front-end roles.

-11. **Exit Interviews:** Be cautious during exit interviews, as information shared can be used against you.
+12. **Exit Interviews:** Be cautious during exit interviews, as information shared can be used against you.

 Additionally, when considering roles, ask questions about the company, role expectations, and stability.
 Pay attention to red flags, such as vague answers or invasive questions about side hustles and previous salary.